emilydaemon/GRRLIB-Examples-Collection/README.md

 GRRLIB Examples Collection is a collection of all* of the examples bundled with GRRLIB.
 19 examples are available:

 3D_CubedTileDemo:
-TileDemo but it's a rotating cube.
+3D_CubedTileDemo is TileDemo but it's a rotating cube.

 3D_Light1:
 3D_Light1 uses a rotating torus and two orbs to show GRRLIB lighting.